frida/frida-website/_docs/gsoc-ideas-2015.md

 ## Port Frida to Windows Phone

-**Brief explanation:** Frida currently supports Windows, Mac, Linux, iOS, and Android, but sadly not yet Windows Phone.
-Adding support for WP would require:
+**Brief explanation:** Frida currently supports Windows, Mac, Linux, iOS, Android, and QNX, but sadly not yet Windows Phone.
+Adding support for WP would
+require:

 - An injector to get Frida's shared library injected into the target process